SUBCHAPTER 9C ‑ CURRENT GOOD MANUFACTURING PRACTICES FOR SPECIFIC FOOD INDUSTRIES

 (F) Turbidity;

-(G) Coliform bacteria;
+(G) Coliform bacteria; and

-(H) Microscopic analysis for organic debris, larvae, animal or insect parts, algae, diatoms, rotifers, coccidia and giardia cysts;
+(H) Microscopic analysis for organic debris, larvae, animal or insect parts, algae, diatoms, rotifers, coccidia and giardia cysts.

 (2) The minimum sampling and data collection period shall be six consecutive months.
 The period shall also include a minimum of two storm events (two or more inches of rainfall in a 24‑hour period).
-It is the owner's responsibility to monitor rainfall in the vicinity of the spring site;
+It is the owner's responsibility to monitor rainfall in the vicinity of the spring site.

-(3) Parameters listed as (1)(A) through (1)(F) of this Paragraph shall be monitored at least weekly on the same day of the week before a storm event occurs.
-After a storm event occurs, parameters (1)(A) through (1)(F) of this Paragraph shall be monitored within 24 hours and then twice a week for two weeks.
-Parameter (1)(G) of this Paragraph shall be monitored at least monthly plus one sample within 24 hours after each storm event.
-Parameter (1)(H) of this Paragraph shall be measured at least two times during the sampling period.
-The first analysis shall be conducted during the first month of the sampling period.
-At least one of the samples shall be collected within 24 hours of a storm event;
+(3) Water samples for parameters (1)(A) through (1)(F) of this Paragraph shall be collected and analyzed at least weekly on the same day of the week before a storm event occurs.
+After a storm event occurs, water samples for parameters (1)(A) through (1)(F) of this Paragraph shall be collected and analyzed within 24 hours and then twice a week for two weeks.
+Water samples for parameter (1)(G) of this Paragraph shall be collected and analyzed at least monthly and an additional sample shall be collected and analyzed within 24 hours after each storm event.
+Water samples for parameter (1)(H) of this Paragraph shall be measured at least two times during the sampling period.
+The first analysis of water samples for parameter (1)(H) of this Paragraph shall be conducted during the first month of the sampling period, and at least one of the samples shall be collected within 24 hours of a storm event.

 History Note: Authority G.S.
 106‑139;